kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 `na_values=['np.nan','[]']`

-In addition to the new label (`np.nan`) for missing values, that we applied at the end of the previous step we can see, that '[]' marks missing values in any of the columns, with a 'json\_' prefix.
+In addition to the new label (`np.nan`) for missing values that we applied at the end of the previous step we can see that '[]' marks missing values in any of the columns, with a 'json\_' prefix.
 By marking '[]' values as *NaN* values we can skip a lot of column by column reassignments later for missing values, not recognized as such.
-The '[]', marking missing values, comes from the design of the web scraping algorithm, that appended an empty list, if there was no value for a variable.
+The '[]', marking missing values, comes from the design of the web scraping algorithm that appended an empty list, if there was no value for a variable.

 The names of most of the columns are changed, in order for column names to be English.
 Names of columns with boolean values are altered to mark these columns with only boolean values.
-Columns without a `json_` prefix, that have a `json_` counterpart have their names aligned with the one of their counterpart.
+Columns without a `json_` prefix that have a `json_` counterpart have their names aligned with the one of their counterpart.